Finitary Simulation of Infinitary $\beta$-Reduction via Taylor Expansion, and Applications: Introduction

-In \cref{linf}, we define the infinitary λ-calculus $\linf{001}$ and discuss the setting we choose for this mixed inductive-coinductive construction.
-In \cref{taylor}, we extend the Taylor expansion of λ-terms to this calculus, and we show our main result in \cref{simul}: the reduction of the Taylor expansion provides a (kind of) finitary simulation of the infinitary β-reduction (\cref{simul:thm:simul_flbi}).
-In \cref{norm}, we use this framework to prove our new version of the Commutation theorem (\cref{norm:thm:commut}) and we deduce the classical results of normalisation (\cref{norm:lem:bbot_wn}) and confluence (\cref{norm:cor:bbot_confl}) of the β$\bot$-reduction, as well as some characterisations of solvability and normalisation in $\linf{001}$, and an infinitary Genericity lemma (\cref{norm:thm:genericity}).
+Finally, in \cref{norm}, we use this framework to prove the Commutation theorem (\cref{norm:thm:commut}).
+We show that this provides new proofs of the classical results of normalisation (\cref{norm:lem:bbot_wn}) and confluence (\cref{norm:cor:bbot_confl}), as well as characterisations of solvability and normalisation in $\linf{001}$ similar to the ones known for the ordinary λ-calculus.
+We also show an infinitary Genericity lemma (\cref{norm:thm:genericity}), adapting the technique introduced by \autocites{BarbarossaManzonetto20}.

-\section{The infinitary \texorpdfstring{λ}{lambda}-calculus}
+\section{The infinitary \texorpdfstring{{\upshape λ}}{lambda}-calculus}